aaronater10/maci/README.md

 maci_data.data4 = True
 ```
 #### In-File Language Features
 maci supports varying in-file features.
-Here are some examples:
+Here are some examples using a file named "my.file":

 Lock an attr from re-assignment using a lock glyph
 ```python